JElmore/typewriter/README.md

 -----

-👉 Visit [aspirehemes.com](http://aspirethemes.com) for more Ghost, WordPress, and Jekyll themes.
+👉 Originally created by Aspire Themes.
+Visit [aspirehemes.com](http://aspirethemes.com) for more Ghost, WordPress, and Jekyll themes.